overcq/oux/INSTALL.md

 * modified [urxvt](https://github.com/overcq/rxvt-unicode), possibly xterm

 # Compilation and installation

+Below is a reference to a program ‟GNU make”, which can be run using the command “gmake”.

 Should do:
 1. as a regular user: “make” and confirm that you agree to the terms of use